refinedev/refine/documentation/docs/api-reference/mantine/hooks/form/useDrawerForm.md

 ### `close`

-A function that can close the modal.
-It's useful when you want to close the modal manually.
+A function that can close the drawer.
+It's useful when you want to close the drawer manually.

 ```tsx
 const {